Astrid Freudenstein: Political career

 Freudenstein joined the CSU in 2004 and has been a councilor in Regensburg since 2008.

 She surprisingly entered the German Bundestag in the 2013 general election.
 There, she was a full member of the Committee on Employment and Social Affairs and the Committee on Culture and Media, as well as a deputy member of the Committee on Transport and Digital Infrastructure.
 Since 2014, she also chaired the German-Croatian Parliamentary Friendship Group and was a member of the session board of the German Bundestag.

 The focus of Freudenstein's work in the Bundestag was disability policy.
 As the rapporteur of the CDU/CSU parliamentary group, she contributed to the legislative process of the Federal Law on Participation.
 In transport policy, she successfully argued for the inclusion of the 6-lane expansion of the A3 motorway between Regensburg and Nittendorf in the Federal Transport Infrastructure Plan.

 Freudenstein could not enter the Bundestag again in the 2017 general election because the CSU won all constituencies in Bavaria and thus, no CSU deputy could enter the Bundestag via the state list.
 However, she replaced Marlene Mortler, who was elected to the European Parliament in the 2019 European election, in the 19th German Bundestag on July 2, 2019.
 She has since been serving on the Committee on Food and Agriculture.

+In the 2020 Bavarian local elections, Freudenstein ran for mayor of the city of Regensburg and was in the lead in the first round of voting on March 15, 2020 with 29.5 percent of the valid votes cast.
+However, she was defeated in the run-off election on March 29, 2020 by the SPD candidate Gertrud Maltz-Schwarzfischer with 49.3 percent compared to 50.7 percent of the votes.

+In the constituent meeting of the Regensburg City Council on May 14, 2020, Freudenstein was elected Second Mayor.
+As a result, she resigned from her seat in the Bundestag on May 15, 2020.

-Freudenstein is a member of the CSU district board of Oberpfalz.
-In addition, she is a member of the state executive committee of the Women's Union of Bavaria.
+Freudenstein is a member of the CSU district board of Oberpfalz and a member of the state executive committee of the Women's Union of Bavaria.
+On October 18, 2019, she was also elected to the CSU Executive Committee as Secretary.